 Agility, Eloquence, Delight

 Health, longevity and happiness are linked to companionship.
-Jeanine’s drive is fueled by her desire to participate in the “Great Conversation” which deals with the perennial issues of men and women through time and across the world as expressed through art, literature, music and dance and which bind us together in fellowship.
+Jeanine’s drive is fueled by her desire to participate in the “Great Conversation” which deals with the perennial issues of the human condition through time and across the world as expressed through art, literature, music and dance and which bind us together in fellowship.

 Through this commitment, she has repeatedly found herself part of many fruitful collaborations over the years and all over the globe.